 In our one-of-a-kind 8 week international virtual campus, participants will learn about current Arctic issues and engage in discussions with experts, exchanging their views and creating a lively learning environment.
 In the web-based seminar series, participants will benefit from in-depth personal exchange, develop academic skills, and specialist expertise.

-There are two world class programs to choose from: The Arctic Summer College for Students and the Arctic Summer College for Professionals.
-Though the programs offer additional distinct benefits, the following are common to both programs.
+In 2016, we offer two programs: The Arctic Summer College for Students and the Arctic Summer College for Professionals.

 Please direct any questions to firstname.lastname@example.org.